International Research Data Management Initiatives

 With all of these national and international initiatives, there is universal recognition that it may not be possible to preserve and/or share data due to:

-privacy and ethical issues
+- Privacy and ethical issues

-IP rights issues,
+- IP rights issues, and others

 There is also recognition that making scholarly data reusable will require improved infrastructure.
 Appropriate digital infrastructure is essential for publishing data under FAIR principles.
 FAIR Principles endeavor to enhance the ability of data to be found and reused by both people and machines.
 For more information about the FAIR principles, see the link in the description box below.